Skip to main content

 A truly voluntary program respects individual autonomy, both legally and biologically.
 It acknowledges that each person’s path to wellness is unique.
 From a functional medicine perspective, health is about restoring balance to the body’s intricate systems.

-A supports this journey would offer diverse avenues for engagement, recognizing that for one person, progress might be measured in improved sleep quality, while for another, it might be a reduction in inflammatory markers.
+A wellness program that supports this journey would offer diverse avenues for engagement, recognizing that for one person, progress might be measured in improved sleep quality, while for another, it might be a reduction in inflammatory markers.
 The ADA’s focus on “voluntary” participation is an external, legal reflection of an internal, biological necessity the need for a personalized approach to health that honors the body’s individual state of function.

 What Makes a Wellness Program a Medical Examination?

-Consider the act of a from a clinical translator’s viewpoint.
+Consider the act of a biometric screening from a clinical translator’s viewpoint.
 The data points collected are windows into your body’s complex internal processes.
 Elevated blood glucose can signal insulin resistance, a state where your cells are struggling to respond to the hormone insulin.

-High can be a manifestation of chronic stress, kidney dysfunction, or hormonal imbalances.
+High blood pressure can be a manifestation of chronic stress, kidney dysfunction, or hormonal imbalances.
 These are not just numbers on a page; they are indicators of underlying physiological states.
 When a wellness program requires this information, it is asking for a snapshot of your most personal biological data.

 The ADA provides a framework to ensure that this request is not a condition of employment or a prerequisite for fair treatment, but a genuinely voluntary step on a personal health journey.